OpenModsIO/OpenModsIO.github.io/rules/mordhau/randomweapon.md

 ## OpenIO
 OpenIO (or, affectionately, "OiO") is about helping our community to become happier, healthier, wealthier and more connected - through collaboration on gaming, coding and more.

-It's about making those online avatars you meet in games, into genuine friends and fostering real connections.
+It's about making those online avatars you meet in games, into genuine friends and fostering real connections, while embodying elements of stoicism into ourselves.

 So if you read nothing else, the capital rule, and essentially only rule: **Do no harm**.
 That's all you need to read.
 But do read on if interested.